veeto

 Key Takeaways

-• Requires county review and approval of covenant modifications within 15 days of submission.
+• Requires county officials to review and approve covenant modifications within 15 days of submission.

 Get Involved